signalogic/SigSRF_SDK/README.md

 Some notes about the above data flow diagram:

-   1) Data flow matches <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaTest</a> application C source code (packet_mode section of x86_mediaTest.c).
+   1) Data flow matches <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaTest</a> application C source code (packet_flow_media_proc.c).
 Subroutine symbols are labeled with pktlib, voplib, and alglib API names.

    2) A few areas of the flow diagram are somewhat approximated, to simplify and make easier to read.
 For example, loops do not have "for" or "while" flow symbols, and some APIs, such as DSCodecEncode() and DSFormatPacket(), appear in the flow once, but actually may be called multiple times, depending on what signal processing algorithms are in effect.